Jedmeyer/fa-converter/README.md

 There are two portions of this project: the backend (CPPCMS) and the terminal.

 The terminal binaries have been added for convenience, but you can change the code to customize what gets passed (`FAclassEpsilon.cpp`).

+The python backend is in `server.py` - and is a python3 file.
+It currently runs on localhost on port 8081.

-The backend is currently non-functional due to some thread safety issues - but it can be built using the following steps.
+The c++ backend is currently non-functional due to some thread safety issues - but it can be built using the following steps.

  Get source of CPPCMS: